jrsalata/jrsalata.github.io/content/honors/showcase2.md

 However, as mine was an Honors Contract, I had the opportunity to complete this project by myself.
 This introduced a few challenges as I would be taking on more responsibility than my classmates.

-Side note: If you want to hear more about the technical details, please consider looking at [my full section](/projects/assembler) dedicated to this project!
-This page is meant to recap some of the more significant sections.
+Side note: If you want to hear more about the technical details, please consider looking at [my full post](/projects/assembler) dedicated to this project!
+This page is meant to recap the personal growth from this experience.

 ## Challenges

 One of the biggest challenges with this project was accountability.
 I had to hold myself accountable to spend time working on this throughout the semester.
 With the amount of complexity it would need, this was not something that could be done in a month, let alone last minute.
 Building an assembler from scratch is not easy and requires weeks of planning and understanding of the core components.
 Understanding the core components would end up being one of the most challenging parts of this project.

+> "The answer to almost every question is 'It Depends'" - Dr. Hill

 Knowing the challenges with a complex project, I decided to spend plenty of time focusing on the overall design of the software.
 I recently completed a course about software design patterns and saw this as the perfect opportunity to apply what I learned in a new way.